 Bankruptcy, Restructuring & Insolvency

-Recognized by Chambers USA, our Bankruptcy, Restructuring & Insolvency attorneys have extensive experience representing all major constituencies in bankruptcy, restructuring and insolvency matters.
-They are adept at every facet of the bankruptcy and restructuring process, which allows our clients to better evaluate possible outcomes, develop strategies, assess risks and ultimately plan for the future.
+Recognized by Chambers USA since 2005, our Bankruptcy, Restructuring & Insolvency group has extensive experience representing all major constituencies in bankruptcy, restructuring and insolvency matters.
+We are adept at every facet of the bankruptcy and restructuring process, which allows our clients to better evaluate possible outcomes, develop strategies, assess risks and ultimately plan for the future.

 Corporate & Securities